LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 **NOTE: To use the Code Generator, you must have a 4MB Expansion Pak inserted into your Nintendo 64 game system.
 If the Expansion Pak is not inserted, this option will not appear on screen.**

-Option 4: Cancel
+**Option 4: Cancel** <br>
 This option takes you back to the Main Menu.

 SELECT CHEAT CODES
 ------------------

 This option takes you to the built-in list of Nintendo 64 titles currently supported by the GameShark Pro.
-Al! titles are listed alphabetically.
+All titles are listed alphabetically.
 Press up or down on the D-pad or the analog stick to highlight the desired game and press the A button to select it.
 The B button will return you to the Main Menu.
 The L button will scroll the list of games up and R button will scroll the list down.

 The bottom of the Select Cheat Codes screen will display the highlighted game, the number of enhancement codes that are currently active for that game, and the percentage of storage space available within the GameShark Pro's memory.